mariozig/saltbroth-nextjs/PLAN.md

 # SALTBROTH Development Plan

 ## Overview
-We'll build a modern, user-friendly marketplace for AI prompts using Next.js, Tailwind CSS, Supabase, and RevenueCat.
-The site will support free and premium content, with a focus on mobile-first responsive design following the provided design templates in `./docs/design-template`.
+A modern, user-friendly marketplace for AI prompts built using Next.js, Tailwind CSS, Supabase, and RevenueCat.
+Supports free and premium content, with a focus on mobile-first responsive design following the provided design templates in `./docs/design-template`.

+Hosting is handled by Vercel.

 ## Tech Stack
 - Next.js (latest version)